SSR framework for Svelte 5 + Bun with islands-based selective hydration

 <div class="skeleton">Loading...</div>

-</UserAvatar>Server island components are normal Svelte components that run on the server.
-They have full access to the request context (cookies, headers) via getRequestContext():
+</UserAvatar>Server island components are normal Svelte components with full access to the request context via getRequestContext() — cookies are forwarded automatically because the fetch is same-origin.

 <script>